atom/atom/docs/customizing-atom.md

 select list's mini-editor, it instead emits the `core:confirm` event based on the binding in the more-specific selector.

-By default, any keymap files in your `~/.atom/keymaps` directory are loaded in alphabetical order when Atom is started.
-They will always be loaded last, giving you the chance to override bindings that are defined by Atom's core keymaps or third-party packages.
+By default, `~/.atom/keymap.cson` is loaded when Atom is started.
+It will always be loaded last, giving you the chance to override bindings that are defined by Atom's core keymaps or third-party packages.

 ## Advanced Configuration